TheSalon/fast-dpsgd/README.md

-# Enabling Fast Differentially Private SGD via Static Graph Compilation and Batch-Level Parallelism
+# Enabling Fast Differentially Private SGD via Just-in-Time Compilation and Vectorization

 The results were obtained on a Titan V GPU on Ubuntu 18.04, CUDA 11.0, and Python 3.8.5.
 The code will run on CUDA 10.2+ and Python 3.6+.
 We advise creating a fresh `pip` environment then installing the requirements, as follows: